Success is thrilling.

 Do not attempt a full second revision of all chapters in Month 9 — this is the trap that wastes the most time at this stage of the drop year.
 Revisit only the chapters where your error list is long or your mock test accuracy fell below 60%.

-For Category 1 chapters identified earlier: maintain them with periodic practice of bookmarked questions only — no full revision.
-For Category 2 and 3 chapters with persistent errors: use Smart Notes for a quick concept refresh — only selected topics, then re-practice the error list questions and bookmarked questions until accuracy improves.
+For Category 1 chapters identified earlier: maintain them with periodic practice of selected tricky questions only — no full revision.
+For Category 2 and 3 chapters with persistent errors: use personal notes for a quick concept refresh — only selected topics, then re-practice the error list questions until accuracy improves.

 Month 9 is also your Chemistry consolidation month — Organic Chemistry reaction chains and Physical Chemistry numerical problems respond strongly to repeated targeted practice at this stage.